Benjamin Jackinsky, President, Ninilchik

 Mako Haggerty, Vice President, Homer

-Owner and operator of a successful local water taxi service, Mako moved to Alaska over 22 years ago to pursue a career in commercial fishing.
-Mako is a true progressive activist – he has worked tirelessly on a variety of commercial fishing, environmental and global trade issues, and he serves on the Board of Directors for KBBI (local public radio station) and the Kachemak Bay Parks Citizen Advisory Board.
+Owner and operator of a successful local water taxi service, Mako moved to Alaska in 1982 to pursue a career in commercial fishing.
+Mako is a true progressive activist – he has worked tirelessly on a variety of commercial fishing, environmental and global trade issues.
+He served on the Kenai Peninsula Borough Assembly, and the KBBI Board of Directors (local public radio station).
+And he currently serves on the Kachemak Bay Parks Citizen Advisory Board, and the Prince William Sound Regional Citizens Advisory Council.

 Mike O’Meara, Treasurer, Homer